godaddy/warehouse.ai/README.md

 npm dist-tag add my-module@1.0.4 prod
 ```

-This will trigger a build of `my-module@1.0.4` (since it's dependencies may
+This will reuse the build of `my-module@1.0.4` if it existed in `PROD` or
-have changed since 1.0.4 was latest in production) and a build of all modules
+trigger a new build.
+Dependent modules will also rollback to the version
-that depend on `my-module`.
+that depend on `my-module@1.0.4`.

 ### Auto-update of builds

 > Stability: 1 – **Unstable**

 The first (and most important) point developers need to be aware of is that
-builds from the Warehouse are always on latest version of private dependencies
+new builds from the Warehouse are on the latest matching semver version of
-tagged with that particular environment.
+private dependencies tagged with that particular environment.
+Older existing
+builds will remain unaffected however.

 In other words **the version specified in the package.json may not match the
 version used in builds, by design.** For example if a module that has the